BlocProtocol/BLOC-wiki/docs/Frequently-Asked-Questions.md

 #### Q: How do I backup my wallet?

-  A: Open zedwallet and type `export_keys`.
+  A: Open BLOCWallet and type `export_keys`.
   Save the view and spend key somewhere safe, and you can use them to reimport your wallet if you lose it.

-#### Q: How do I send abLoc?
+#### Q: How do I send BLOC ?

-  A: You can check [this out](wallets/Using-zedwallet#tx-trtl) for steps on how to send abLoc to someone.
+  A: You can check [this out](wallets/BLOCWallet-how-to-use.md#transfer-bloc-to-someone) for steps on how to send BLOC to someone.

 #### Q: How do I send money to exchanges / use payment ID?

-  A: You can check [this out](wallets/Using-zedwallet#tx-trtl-p-id) for steps on how to send abLoc with the payment ID.
+  A: You can check [this out](wallets/BLOCWallet-how-to-use.md#payment-id) for steps on how to send BLOC with the payment ID.

 #### Q: What is mixin?

   A: Mixin is how many times your transaction is "mixed" with others for obfuscation and privacy.
-  Mixin is locked by the network to `7` as of block `620,000` and is not adjustable by the user; this is done to ensure that no one can send a non-private transaction(`0` mixin) or be a victim of the "Tall Poppy Syndrome" by using a high mixin compared to everyone else on the network.
+  You can sent a Mixin from 0 to 10.
+When 0 is the lower and 10 the maximum can be used.

 #### Q: How can I view my balance?

-  A: If `BLOCd.exe` is fully synced, in zedwallet, simply type `balance`.
+  A: If `BLOCd.exe` is fully synced, in BLOCWallet, simply type `balance`.

 #### Q: How long does it take to sync BLOCd.exe?